Contract Design Beyond Hidden-Actions: Introduction

 In the context of online learning, \citet{HoSV16} examine the learning of monotone contracts, presenting a zooming algorithm that achieves sublinear regret.
 Relaxing the monotonicity assumption, \citet{ZhuBYWJJ23} consider the intrinsic dimension as a complexity measure based on the covering number of a spherical code.
 They derive a regret bound that exponentially depends on the intrinsic dimension.

-\paragraph{Inspection Strategies.} In the context of inspections, \citet{FallahJ23} study the problem of a single principal interacting with multiple agents: In particular, the principal aims to encourage safety-compliant actions to maximize utility by utilizing payments and a constrained budget for random inspections.
+\paragraph{Inspection Strategies.} In the context of inspections, the recent independent and concurrent work of \citet{FallahJ23} study the problem of a single principal interacting with multiple agents: In particular, the principal aims to encourage safety-compliant actions to maximize utility by utilizing payments and a constrained budget for random inspections.
 Finally, \citet{BallK23} have investigated the problem of determining the optimal timing for inspections in a time-dependent setting.
 Focusing on scenarios where agents exhibit impatience over time, the study explores the ideal moments for conducting inspections.